 Each figure on the watch uses only 45 and 60-degree angles and two compass curves.
 The multi-colored numerals are also reproduced from Wright’s original typeface.
 This is not the only partnership between Wright and Bulova, and some other watches and clocks incorporate his innovative designs.
 To explore the other items, you can visit this page.

 Bulova Marine Star Dive Chronograph

 This is another popular chronograph collection from Bulova.
-The Marine Star has a wide array of different versions (stainless steel, leather or silicone straps, for instance).
+The Marine Star has a wide array of different versions (stainless steel, leather, or silicone straps, for instance).
 One of our favorites is the handsome 43mm 3 subdial calendar chronograph stainless steel piece, which has a silver finish and a blue dial.

 Bulova Lunar Pilot Chronograph

 If you’re looking for a revolutionary watch that’s inspired by something historical, this is something that you should take a closer look at.
-The new model looks like the original but adjusted for the modern wearer: stainless steel strap (nylon and leather are available as well), luminous hands and markers, a tachymeter, and a calendar.
+The new model looks like the original but adjusted for the modern wearer: stainless steel strap (nylon and leather are available), luminous hands and markers, a tachymeter, and a calendar.
 This has Bulova’s high-performance quartz movement, which has an accurate frequency of 262 kHz.

 Bulova Men’s Crystal Dress Watch (Model: 96B221)

 Bulova’s Crystal collection is for those looking for a watch that stands out—big case, shiny, and dotted with shimmering crystals.
 One of the watches that has received excellent reviews is the 96B221 Men’s Crystal watch.